 RESPONSIBLE TRAVEL: WHY IS IT IMPORTANT?

-Whether you call it responsible, sustainable or eco travel – the message is the same, and it is becoming more and more important on this overpopulated planet of ours.
+Whether you call it responsible, sustainable, eco or ethical travel – the message is the same, and it is becoming more and more important on this overpopulated planet of ours.
 Here is a very brief overview of 4 of the main focuses of responsible travel along with examples of how we can have a positive effect on each: